 4. What drew you to Numeric Eight originally?
 And how has Numeric Eight changed since?

 Trudi (Managing Director of Numeric Eight) is my wife, and I've lived and breathed Numeric Eight since its inception over 15 years ago.
 I'm very proud of what Trudi has achieved over the years.
-From just her working out of our spare bedroom, to a team of over 30 staff today - incredible!
+From just her working out of our spare bedroom, to a team of close to 50 staff today - incredible!

 5. What are 3 words you would use to describe Numeric Eight?